simaafshar/MNase-data/README.md

 ## Classify the nucleosme by positioning score: position_score.bash
-#How to get the files to run the scripts:
 The representative dyad position identified from MNase data: mnase_mids_stringency_hg19_sort.bed
 The Positioning score was taekn from the Prirchard's Plos Genetices paper and you can get it from: